Subspace stabilisers in hyperbolic lattices: Examples

 Notice that the discussion above implies that there is a splitting short exact sequence:

-therefore $\Gamma'$ decomposes as a semidirect product $\Gamma \rtimes \mathbb{Z}/2\mathbb{Z}$, where $\mathbb{Z}/2\mathbb{Z}$ is generated by the isometric involution $\tau$, and acts by conjugation on $\Gamma$ through the permutation $\tau$ of the generators.
+therefore $\Gamma'$ decomposes as a semidirect product $\Gamma \rtimes \mathbb{Z}/2\mathbb{Z}$, where $\mathbb{Z}/2\mathbb{Z}$ is generated by the isometric involution $\tau$ and acts by conjugation on $\Gamma$ through the permutation $\tau$ of the generators.

 Now, consider any codimension $k$ face $F$ of the simplex $S$ which is not an ideal vertex.
 Since $S$ is a simple polytope, $F$ will lie at the intersection of $k$ facets $F_1,\dots,F_k$ of $S$.
 The subgroup $G_F$ of $\Gamma$ generated by the reflections in these facets is finite and $\Fix(F)$ is precisely the totally geodesic subspace $H$ of $\mathbb{H}^5$ which supports the face $F$.
 By Theorem \ref{theorem:cent}, the stabiliser of $H$ in $\Gamma$ acts as a lattice on $H$, and therefore defines a totally geodesic sublattice of $\Gamma$.
-In order to find the representatives for commensurabilty classes of the lattices thus obtained, we repeatedly employ Allcock's algorithm \cite{Al13} for the computation of the centraliser of a simple reflection in a Coxeter group.

 By applying Theorem \ref{theorem:cent}, it is easy to see that there is another totally geodesic sublattice in $\Gamma$ which corresponds to the fixed point set of the involution $\tau$.
 Let us prove the following fact. \begin{prop} The fixed point set of the involution $\tau$ is a hyperbolic plane $H \cong \mathbb{H}^2 \subset \mathbb{H}^5$.
-The stabiliser of $H$ in $\Gamma$ acts on $H$ as the $(2,4,8)$ triangle reflection group. \end{prop} \begin{proof} Realise the simplex $S$ combinatorially as the projectivisation of the positive orthant in $\mathbb{R}^6$.
+The stabiliser of $H$ in $\Gamma$ acts on $H$ as the arithmetic $(2,4,8)$ triangle reflection group. \end{prop} \begin{proof} Realise the simplex $S$ combinatorially as the projectivisation of the positive orthant in $\mathbb{R}^6$.
 Up to an appropriate identification of the vertices of $S$ with the vectors of the standard basis of $\mathbb{R}^6$, we can suppose that the involution $\tau$ is realised by the following permutation of the vectors of the standard basis: $(e_1,e_2)(e_3,e_4)(e_5,e_6)$.

-The corresponding matrix has eigenvalue $1$ with multiplicity $3$, and the corresponding $3$--dimensional eigenspace intersects the positive orthant in the subset $\{x_1=x_2,\, x_3=x_4,\, x_5=x_6,\, x_i \ge 0\}$.
+The corresponding matrix has eigenvalue $1$ with multiplicity $3$, and the corresponding $3$-dimensional eigenspace intersects the positive orthant in the subset